The correspondence induced on the pillowcase by the earring tangle: Notions from symplectic geometry

 the composition is defined by the {\em fiber product}

 together with the map

 \end{definition}

-In order for $L\circ L'$ to be a smooth manifold one must assume that $i\times i'$ is transverse to $M\times \triangle_N\times K$ .
+In order for $L\circ L'$ to be a smooth manifold of the correct dimension, one must assume that $i\times i'$ is transverse to $M\times \triangle_N\times K$ .
 With this assumption, $L\circ L'$ is again an immersed Lagrangian correspondence, and one says {\em the composition is immersed}.

 As a further special case, if $L$ and $L'$ are embedded, $i\times i'$ is transverse to $M\times \triangle_N\times K$, {\em and} the composite $L\circ L':M\to K$ is embedded, we say {\em the composition is embedded}.